datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Create a new repository via the webinterface of the hosting service of your choice.
+The screenshots in :numref:`fig-newrepogin` and :numref:`fig-newrepogithub` show examples of this.
-   It does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings.
+   The new repository does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings.

+.. _fig-newrepogin:

 .. figure:: ../artwork/src/GIN_newrepo.png
    :width: 80%

    Webinterface of :term:`GIN` during the creation of a new repository.

+.. _fig-newrepogithub:

 .. figure:: ../artwork/src/newrepo-github.png
    :width: 80%